ScottFeichter/node-essentials-scott/assignments/assignment3-middleware.md

 When creating a new record, it is standard practice to return the object just created, but of course, you don't want to send back the password.

-Change the code in for the route as follows:
+Change the code for the route as follows:

 ```js
 const { register } = require("./controllers/userController");